Getting to Anfield Stadium in Liverpool

 Liverpool Bus to Anfield

-Once you have arrived in the city, the city centre is your best place for transport and there are a number of routes connecting to Anfield.
-One of the best ways to get to Anfield Stadium is without a doubt the LFC City Explorer Liverpool bus tour which stops right outside the stadium.
-This LFC bus has been designed to enable tourists to catch the best sights throughout the city including incredible views from Everton Park.
+Once you have arrived in the city, the city centre is your best place for transport, and there are several routes connecting to Anfield.
+One of the best ways to get to Anfield Stadium is, without a doubt, the LFC City Explorer Liverpool bus tour, which stops right outside the stadium.
+This LFC bus has been designed to enable tourists to catch the best sights throughout the city, including incredible views from Everton Park.

-With LFC City Explorer, you are able to hop on and hop off at designated stops throughout the route, allowing you to take a sightseeing break before continuing your journey.
+With LFC City Explorer, you can hop on and off at designated stops throughout the route, allowing you to take a sightseeing break before continuing your journey.
 This bus tour stops right outside the stadium before beginning the reverse journey towards the Royal Albert Dock Liverpool.

 The Royal Albert Dock Liverpool to Anfield

-When visiting Liverpool, you absolutely have to visit the historic Royal Albert Dock!
-This is without a doubt one of Liverpool’s best landmarks where you can enjoy watersport activities, take in a lovely breeze and indulge in some delicious food.
-Our LFC City Explorer bus begins its journey here so it’s a perfect place to relax before starting your journey towards Anfield.
-The bus stops on Gower Street on the hour between 10am and 4pm.
+When visiting Liverpool, you have to visit the historic Royal Albert Dock!
+This is undoubtedly one of Liverpool’s best landmarks where you can enjoy watersport activities, take in a lovely breeze and indulge in some delicious food.
+Our LFC City Explorer bus begins its journey here, so it’s a perfect place to relax before starting your journey towards Anfield.
+The bus stops on Gower Street every hour between 10 am and 4 pm.

 Canada Boulevard to Anfield

-If you don’t quite fancy boarding LFC City Explorer at the Royal Albert Dock, our next stop is just a short trek along the famous Liverpool Waterfront.
-Canada Boulevard is close to the ferry terminals where you can catch lovely views overlooking the River Mersey.
+If you don’t fancy boarding LFC City Explorer at the Royal Albert Dock, our next stop is just a short trek along the famous Liverpool Waterfront.
+Canada Boulevard is close to the ferry terminals, where you can catch lovely views overlooking the River Mersey.
 Not to mention it’s also the place to be when the magnificent cruise ships come into town!
-After you’ve had a stroll around the Pier Head, just hop on board the bus outside the Three Graces which consists of the Royal Liver Building, Cunard Building and Port of Liverpool Building.
+After you’ve had a stroll around the Pier Head, just hop on board the bus outside the Three Graces, consisting of the Royal Liver Building, Cunard Building and Port of Liverpool Building.
 The bus stops here 5 minutes past the hour.

 The Shankly Museum to Anfield